FirebirdSQL/jaybird/src/documentation/faq.md

 How can I enable the Windows "TCP Loopback Fast Path" introduced in Firebird 3.0.2?
 -----------------------------------------------------------------------------------

+NOTE: Microsoft has deprecated the `SIO_LOOPBACK_FAST_PATH` option and recommends not to use it.

 Firebird 3.0.2 adds support for "TCP Loopback Fast Path" (`SIO_LOOPBACK_FAST_PATH` socket option).
 This is available in Windows 8 / Windows Server 2012 and higher.
 This feature enables performance optimizations when connecting through